HuyPHD2024-2027/smart-pay/README.md

-# Resilient Offline Payment Mesh – Research Prototype
+# Etherlink MeshPay - Decentralized Offline Payment Network

-This repository accompanies the CCS ’25 Doctoral-Symposium proposal *“Resilient Offline Payment Networks: Self-Healing Mesh Architecture for Infrastructure-Free Commerce.”*  It contains a fully-working prototype that couples IEEE 802.11s mesh networking with a FastPay-style, pre-funded side-chain to enable sub-second retail payments during Internet outages.
+A revolutionary DeFi protocol that enables seamless offline payments through a self-healing mesh network architecture.
+Built for the Etherlink hackathon, this project combines IEEE 802.11s mesh networking with a pre-funded side-chain to enable sub-second retail payments during Internet outages.

 ---

-## 1  Prerequisites
+## 📋 Prerequisites

 * Ubuntu 20.04 (LTS) or later with kernel ≥ 5.x
 * Python 3.8+